f-baig/vol-vis/README.md

 # vol-vis
-visualizing options volatility using a volatility surface in Manim
+visualizing options volatility using a volatility surface in Manim, issues w conda